-Canadiens say Andrei Markov will not return next season
+Andrei Markov not returning to Canadiens next season, joining KHL

 The Canadiens signalled Markov’s departure this week with the signing of 39-year-old free agent defenceman Mark Streit.

-Markov earned an average of $5.75 million in each of his last 10 seasons on three separate contracts.
+Markov earned an average of US$5.75 million in each of his last 10 seasons on three separate contracts.
 This time, it is not known if the two sides couldn’t agree on money or the length of a new deal, or both.Report Typo/Error